 Harbin, in China’s northeastern Heilongjiang province, isn’t on most travellers radar for ten months a year.
 However, when the winter chill really sets in, a magical kingdom grows up, Frozen-style, made of ice and snow.
+It becomes one of the greatest places to visit in China.
 This annual festival is Harbin’s huge party piece, and this your ultimate guide to Harbin Snow and Ice Festival.

 - 1 Harbin Snow and Ice Festival